Skip to main content

 We finally get to the real number system.
 To simplify matters, instead of constructing the real number set from the rational numbers, we simply state their existence as a theorem without proof.
 Notice that \(\Q\) is an ordered field.

-Note that also \(\N \subset \Q\text{.}\) We saw that \(1 > 0\text{.}\) By induction (exercise) we can prove that \(n > 0\) for all \(n \in \N\text{.}\) Similarly, we verify simple statements about rational numbers.
+Note also that \(\N \subset \Q\text{.}\) We saw that \(1 > 0\text{.}\) By induction (exercise), we can prove that \(n > 0\) for all \(n \in \N\text{.}\) Similarly, we verify simple statements about rational numbers.
 For example, we proved that if \(n > 0\text{,}\) then \(\nicefrac{1}{n} > 0\text{.}\) Then \(m < k\) implies \(\nicefrac{m}{n} < \nicefrac{k}{n}\text{.}\)

 Analysis consists of proving inequalities, and the following proposition, or one of its many variations, is how an analyst proves a nonstrict inequality.